- Social Initiatives

 Sharp has established an occupational safety and health management system and is promoting measures to ensure the further penetration and establishment of “proactive safety,” an initiative under which potential workplace accident risks are identified in advance and eliminated or reduced.

-Four of Sharp’s major business sites in Japan have received ISO 45001 certification, and one has received OSHMS certification from the Japan Industrial Safety and Health Association (JISHA).
+Four of Sharp’s major business sites in Japan have received certification for ISO 45001, an international standard for management systems of occupational safety and health.
 Sharp has also established and is promoting occupational safety and health management systems at other workplaces and affiliated companies to promote systematic, organized, and continuous safety and health management and raise the level thereof.

 Initiatives to Reduce Industrial Accidents